Zeyu-Li/Unity-Tutorial-3D/README.md

 is your friend.

 Being organized in Unity is a must, especially for big projects.
-Have organized folder will help a ton, in addition, using empties as folders within scene is *+1 organization*.
+Have an organized folder will help a ton, in addition, using empties as folders within the scene is *+1 organization*.